lightspeedwp/lsx-login/README.md

 * Dev - Added GulpJS to generate CSS and JS files
 * Dev - Removed global variable $lst_login (started to use get_instance method instead)
 * Dev - Allow email address login
+* Dev - Allow user choose which pages are blocked or not

 ### 1.0.2
 * Added in a My Account template with filters to extend.